hampgoodwin/GoLuca/README.md

     - [ ] Add tracing
     - [ ] Add metrics
         - [ ] OpenTelemetry metrics ready?
+    - [ ] Log Collector?
+- [x] use httpapi models for request/response of all resources
 - [x] decouple application runtime, environment, controller, and test!
 - [x] implement golang-migrate or similar db migration strategy
     - [x] include the sql files as bin data in binary so migrator can run them ez pz